demola07/nodejs-examples-initiative-challenge/readme.md

 ## This challenge will test your ability to:

 1. Write code in Node.js beyond "Hello World"
-2. Write tests using `tape`
+2. Identify and write useful tests
-3. Use Bent to fetch data from an API and serve JSON data
+3. Fetch data from an API and serve JSON content as response
-4. Use Handlebars to serve template files
+4. Render out data using dynamic template files
-5. Mock HTTP requests during tests
-6. Add the license to `package.json` and include the license
+5. Add the correct license to your project
-7. Follow guidelines and instructions
+6. Follow guidelines and instructions

 ## Requirements:

 - Use the API [here](https://nodejs.org/dist/index.json)
 - Licensed as MIT
-  - In Package.json
+  - In `package.json`
   - License file included
 - Use the following packages:
   - `bent` for all requests
   - `semver` for version comparisons and other operations
   - `hbs` to render handlebars templates
-  - `nock` to prevent live requests during tests

 ## The Challenge